ZERO WASTE GROCERY GUIDE: INDIANA

 -Georgetown Market: Offers a bulk section with beans, grains, nuts, dried fruit, snacks, and more.

 -Good Earth Natural Foods: Find a great selection of bulk dry goods - beans, grains, dry mixes, nuts, seeds, snacks, flours, sugars, spices, herbs, teas, chocolate, and more - and the friendly staff doesn't mind when you bring your own containers to fill.
+Note: they also compost their food scraps, which is another great reason to support them.

 -Goose the Market: Offers bulk goods like grains, nuts, seeds, dried mushrooms, and dried fruit - plus, ask if they can package your meat or cheese in your own jar!